paolocrosetto/MDPI_special_issues/README.md

     -   scripts to scrape the last 6 years' worth of articles published at the 74 MDPI journals with an IF;

-    -   data resulting from the scraping, ran in the first week of April, 2021;
+    -   data resulting from the scraping, ran in the third week of April, 2021;

     -   analysis of the scraping data, in the form of a long .R file producing several plots and tables.